peeweep/chromiumos-build-manual/readme.md

 Would you like to delete the output directory (y/N)?
 ```

 This may be caused by my improper use of `cros_workon`.
-I have tried to return to the 4.14 kernel, `cros_workon stop`, `cros_sdk --delete` to delete the chroot, and I still have this error.
-Finally, I reinstalled the system and did not use it again.` cros_workon`
+I have tried to return to the 4.14 kernel, `cros_workon stop`, `cros_sdk --delete`, and I still have this error.
+Finally, I reinstalled the system and did not use it again.

 ### Problem 4: cryptohome build failed under `kernel-5_10` USE